 A simple way to do this is to ask employees to rate their job satisfaction and performance and what would make it better.
-Also ask them to comment on your current training programme.
-Importantly, find out from your employees if your current training programme supports career goals.
-Getting feedback from individual employees will help you to understand individual training requirements.
+Also ask them to comment on your current training programme and whether it's supporting their career goals.

 Don’t restrict your business to individual level feedback, ask managers for feedback on employees and compare with employee self-evaluation to identify differences.
 It is equally useful to ask for employee feedback on managers.